-- (6) Counted savings - (a) Counted savings are the reduction of carbon dioxide equivalent (in tonnes) of greenhouse gases represented by certificates created in respect of activities undertaken within the measurement boundary after the end of the baseline period, unless accounted for in an earlier reporting period. - (b) An adjustment may be made to counted savings in respect of activities prescribed by the Victorian Energy Efficiency Target Regulations 2018 if: - the adjustment corrects for the number of years that the savings coincide with the remaining eligible annual reporting periods; or - (ii) the adjustment is required for compliance with Regulation 14(b) of the Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017. - (7) Emissions factors - (a) For the purposes of Equation 1, the emissions factor: - (i) for electricity is 1.095; - (ii) for natural gas is 0.05523; - (iii) for liquefied petroleum gas is 0.0642; - (iv) for solar, wind, hydroelectric, geothermal and ocean energy is zero; - (v) for any other renewable energy is the relevant emissions factor for the renewable energy listed in Section 2.1 of the National Greenhouse Accounts Factors published by the Commonwealth Department of the Environment in August 2016. - (8) Similar configuration - (a) The baseline energy consumption and reporting energy consumption, calculated in Equation 3 and Equation 4, must have a similar configuration for the premises, as defined below: - (i) the sub-metering arrangements are the same.
+- (6) Counted savings - (a) Counted savings are the reduction of carbon dioxide equivalent (in tonnes) of greenhouse gases represented by certificates created in respect of activities undertaken within the measurement boundary after the end of the baseline period, unless accounted for in an earlier reporting period. - (b) An adjustment may be made to counted savings in respect of activities prescribed by the Victorian Energy Efficiency Target Regulations 2018 if the adjustment is required for compliance with Regulation 14(b) of the Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017. - (7) Emissions factors - (a) For the purposes of Equation 1, the emissions factor: - (i) for electricity - between 1 August 2021 and 31 January 2022 is 0.9546 - between 1 February 2022 and 31 January 2023 is 0.8142 - between 1 February 2023 and 31 January 2024 is 0.6738 - between 1 February 2024 and 31 January 2025 is 0.5334 - after 1 February 2025 is 0.3930; - (ii) for natural gas is 0.05523; - (iii) for liquefied petroleum gas is 0.0642; - (iv) for solar, wind, hydroelectric, geothermal and ocean energy is zero; - (v) for any other renewable energy is the relevant emissions factor for the renewable energy listed in Section 2.1 of the National Greenhouse Accounts Factors published by the Commonwealth Department of the Environment in August 2016. - (8) Similar configuration - (a) The baseline energy consumption and reporting energy consumption, calculated in Equation 3 and Equation 4, must have a similar configuration for the premises, as defined below: - (i) the sub-metering arrangements are the same.
 A premises' sub-metering arrangements are considered the same if, at the time a building was rated during the baseline and reporting periods, the sub-metering arrangements (if any) covered the same space as determined by the assessor for each rating, using the evidence required by the benchmark administrator that is relevant to the type of premises or the type of area within a premises. - (ii) where the conditions defined in (i) are not met, changes in sub-metering arrangements resulting in changes in energy consumption due to a reduced space must be discounted from energy savings.
 This discount will be done as unaccounted energy consumption, as described in (9) below.
-These changes must be metered and recorded over the rating period. - (9) Unaccounted energy consumption - (a) Where "energy" consumption in Equation 3 is taken to mean "electricity", the unaccounted energy consumption is the electricity consumption (in MWh) during the reporting period, at the premises where the project is undertaken, that is not included in reporting electricity consumption as a result of:
+These changes must be metered and recorded over the rating period. - (9) Unaccounted energy consumption - (a) Where "energy" consumption in Equation 3 is taken to mean "electricity", the unaccounted energy consumption is the electricity consumption (in MWh) during the reporting period, at the premises where the project is undertaken, that is not included in reporting electricity consumption as a result of: - electricity generated from renewable energy systems installed between the end of the baseline and the end of the reporting period for which incentives have been received under a prescribed greenhouse gas scheme as specified in Regulation 38 of the VEET Regulations 2018;